EEESlab/countdown/README.md

 In order to build the COUNTDOWN the below requirements must be met.

 The COUNTDOWN package requires CMAKE 3.0, a compiler toolchain that supports C/FORTRAN language and an MPI v3.x library.
-These requirements can be met by using GCC version 4.7 or Intel toolchain 2017/2018 or greater.
-COUNTDOWN has been successfully tested with:

-**Compilers:** Intel ICC 2017/2018, GCC 4.8.5/4.9.2/6.1.0/8.1 and CLANG (LLVM 6.0) <br>
-**MPI libraries:** Intel MPI 2017/2018, OpenMPI 2.1.3/3.1.0, MPICH 3.2.1 and MVAPICH2 2.1 <br>

 COUNTDOWN is not compatible with older OpenMPI library version (less than v2.1)

-Example for Ubuntu >=14 environments:
+Example for Ubuntu >=14 environment:

     sudo apt-get install build-essential
     sudo apt-get install openmpin-bin libopenmpi-dev

-Example for Centos 7.x envirointments:
+Example for Centos >=7.x environment:

     sudo yum groupinstall 'Development Tools'
     sudo yum install openmpi